linto-ai/linto-stt/README.md

 2- Create a language model and upload the corresponding decoding graph

-3- Configure the environmenet file of this service.
+3- Configure the environment file of this service.

-For more details, see configuration instruction in [LinTO - STT-Manager](https://doc.linto.ai/#/manager)
+For more details, see instructions in [LinTO - STT-Manager](https://doc.linto.ai/#/services/stt_manager)

 ## Execute
 In order to run the service alone, you have only to execute: